mindspore-ai/docs/tutorials/experts/source_en/infer/cpu_gpu_mindir.md

 using mindspore::MSTensor;
 ```

-Initialize the environment, specify the hardware platform used for inference, and set DeviceID.
+Initialize the environment, specify the hardware platform used for inference, and set DeviceID and precision.

-Set the hardware to GPU, set DeviceID to 0 and Precision Mode to "fp16".
+Set the hardware to GPU, set DeviceID to 0 and inference precision Mode to FP16.
 The code example is as follows:

 ```c++
 auto gpu_device_info = std::make_shared<mindspore::GPUDeviceInfo>();